romulus-focsaneanu/Archlinux/README.md

 b) for newer models of wifi adapters type in the console:

-iwctl --passphrase your wifi password station wlan0 connect SSID
+iwctl --passphrase your wifi password station wlan0 connect SSID    # e.g. iwctl --passphrase 1234567890 station wlan0 connect TP-Link_56D

-press enter
+press enter than type in the console:

-e.g. iwctl --passphrase 1234567890 station wlan0 connect TP-Link_56D
+exit

 6. Make sure you are connected to internet by typing in the console: